ZXSpectrumVault/Manuals/SpectrumPlus3Manual.md

     LET a$="1"+ CHR$ 6+"2"
     PRINT a$

-'CHR$ 8' is 'backspace' - it moves the print position back one place.
+`CHR$ 8` is 'backspace' - it moves the print position back one place.
 Try...

     PRINT "1234"; CHR$ 8;"5"